ibm-cloud-docs/hs-crypto/create-standard-keys.md

 {: #standard-key-gui}

 [After you create an instance of the service](/docs/hs-crypto?topic=hs-crypto-provision), complete the following steps to create a standard key with the {{site.data.keyword.hscrypto}} GUI.

+If you enable [dual authorization settings for your {{site.data.keyword.hscrypto}} instance](/docs/hs-crypto?topic=hs-crypto-manage-dual-auth), keep in mind that any keys that you add to the service require an authorization from two users to delete keys.
+{: note}

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/login){: external}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.